Strasbourg astronomical clock

 The Strasbourg astronomical clock is located in the Cathédrale Notre-Dame of Strasbourg, Alsace, France.
 It is the third clock on that spot and dates from the time of the first French possession of the city (1681–1870).
-The first clock had been built in the 14th century, the second in the 16th century, when Strasbourg was a Free imperial city of the Holy Roman Empire.
+The first clock had been built in the 14th century and the second in the 16th century when Strasbourg was a Free imperial city of the Holy Roman Empire.

 The current, third clock dates from 1843.
 Its main features, besides the automata, are a perpetual calendar (including a computus), an orrery (planetary dial), a display of the real position of the Sun and the Moon, and solar and lunar eclipses.
-The main attraction is the procession of the 18 inch high figures of Christ and the Apostles, which occurs every day at solar noon, while the life-size cock crows thrice.
+The main attraction is the procession of the 18-inch high figures of Christ and the Apostles, which occurs every day at solar noon, while the life-size rooster crows thrice.

 Clocks

 First clock

-The Third of its kind against the south transept.
-The name of its maker is not known.
-This clock was known as the "Three Kings clock" and had several automata.
-One of them was the gilded rooster, later reused in the second clock and which now is part of the collections of the Strasbourg Museum for Decorative Arts and is considered the oldest preserved automaton worldwide.
+The first clock was built in the Cathedrale Notre-Dame of Strasbourg sometime between 1352 and 1354, the name of its maker is unknown.

+The first, a mechanical gilded rooster, sat as the centerpiece and is believed to be the oldest example of automata in the world.
+It was used as part of the second clock before being put on display at the Strasbourg Museum for Decorative Arts in the Palais du Rohan.
 This bird, a symbol of Christ's passion, was made of iron, copper, and wood.
 At noon it flapped its wings and spread out its feathers.
 It also opened its beak, put out its tongue, and by means of a bellows and a reed, crowed.
 In the top compartment at noon, to the sound of a small carillon, the Three Kings bowed before the figure of The Virgin Mary and the Christ Child.

 The clock most certainly had an astrolabe dial and a calendar dial.
 It was standing on the wall opposite the current clock, and a staircase led to its various levels.
 Supports for former balconies can still be seen today, and suggest that the height of the clock was about 18 m (59'), with a width of about 7.70 m (25') at the base.
 At the base a painted figure of a zodiacal man showed the relationship between the signs of the zodiac and parts of the human body.

-There is also a big circle engraved in the wall, but this circle is not a remnant of the first clock.
+There is also a big circle engraved on the wall, but this circle is not a remnant of the first clock.
 It was added at a later stage, for some unclarified reason.

 The entire structure was dismantled in 1572–4 when the second and even more ambitious clock was mounted on the opposite wall of the south transept.